 - He or she is your dependent child of yours, your spouse or de facto partner.
 The child is dependent if he or she has:

-Family Units of a Temporary Visa Holder
+Family Units of Temporary Visa Holders

 Family Units of an Applicant for Permanent Residency

-Members of your family unit can usually be added to your application for permanent residency.
-It is important that members of your family unit satisfy the secondary criteria.
-However, having an ineligible applicant in the visa application may be a ground for visa refusal.
-If you are concerned about having a family member to your permanent residency application, we strongly advise that you seek professional advice.
+If you are not an Australian citizen, members of your family unit can still usually be added to your application for permanent residency in Australia.
+It is important that these members satisfy the secondary criteria as having an ineligible applicant in the visa application may be a ground for refusal of your while application.

 Family Units of a Subclass 820 or 309 Visa Holder